IdentityServer/IdentityServer4/docs/quickstarts/3_interactive_login.rst

 You need to provide the necessary UI parts for login, logout, consent and error.

-While the look & feel as well as the exact workflows will probably always differ in every IdentityServer implementation, we provide a sample UI that you can use as a starting point.
+While the look & feel as well as the exact workflows will probably always differ in every IdentityServer implementation, we provide an MVC-based sample UI that you can use as a starting point.

 This UI can be found in the `Quickstart UI repo <https://github.com/IdentityServer/IdentityServer4.Quickstart.UI>`_.
 You can either clone or download this repo and drop the controllers, views, models and CSS into your web application.